t-mart/ispee/README.md

 ## Configuration

-The conn-probe configuration file defines how it run.
+The conn-probe configuration file defines how it runs.
 A default configuration is given at [probes.yml](probes.yml) and this file will be automatically used in the Docker Compose application.

 Configuration is read once when the application starts.
-So, to update the configuration, restart the application.
+So, to update the configuration, restart it.

 The schema for `probes.yml` is demonstrated by this example: